 We offer a high degree of flexibility to cater for individual needs and interests.
 Private classes with visiting tutors for native speakers of other languages can be arranged and we regularly have pupils studying Italian, German, Japanese, Chinese and Russian to iGCSE in this way.

 Key Stage 3

-In Years 7 and 8, all students study two languages; French and Spanish.
-This gives every pupil an introduction to both subjects, and brings the cohort up to a similar level following differing provision at preparatory and primary schools.
-Language choices are then made at the beginning of Year 9 when students study one language for three periods per week.
-An elite group of Year 9 linguists take the opportunity to continue with two languages throughout Year 9; one being studied in addition to the standard curriculum.
+In Year 7 all students study two languages; French and Spanish this gives every pupil an introduction to both subjects, and brings the cohort up to a similar level following differing provision at preparatory and primary schools.
+Language choices are then made at the beginning of Year 8 when students study one language for three periods per week.
+An elite group of Year 8 linguists take the opportunity to continue with two languages throughout Years 8 and 9; one being studied off timetable in addition to the standard curriculum.

 Learning a language will broaden horizons.
 You do not have to be completely fluent in a language for it to make a real difference, making the knowledge gained at GCSE will serve you well long into the future.
 At GCSE, pupils may opt to study Spanish and/or French.
 Whilst the study of a language is not compulsory, pupils are actively encouraged to pursue one due to the wider benefits which it entails.